-Complete each portion of the template (except for the quarterly reporting sections- do not complete those).
+Guidelines.
 For each question, you must develop at least one activity and provide answers for all of the subsequent questions.
-The intent of this work plan is to assist you in developing meaningful activities that will realistically enable you to achieve your annual objectives and long-term goals, so be specific.
+The intent of the annual activity plan is to assist you in developing meaningful activities that will realistically enable you to achieve your annual objectives and long-term goals, so be specific.
 At the beginning of each section, there is room to include your objectives and goals.
 Note that you may add more rows for additional activities.

+Complete the Annual Activity Plan for each of the six components: Work-based Learning, Career Exploration, Development, and Guidance, Supporting Special Populations Students, Early College Credit, Enhanced Curriculum and Instruction, and Recruitment, Retention, and Professional Preparation, Development, and Training, as follows:
-Annual Objective(s): Copy over the annual objective(s) for the applicable fiscal year.
-These Objectives were created during the first year of the four-year application.

-Activity # Description: Provide a description of the activity/activities in which you will engage.
+- Long-Term Goal: Copy over the long-term goal created during the first year of the four-year application. - Annual Objective(s): Copy over the annual objective(s) for the applicable fiscal year.
+These Objectives were created during the first year of the four-year application. - Activity # Description: Provide a description of the activity/activities in which you will engage.
 Please ensure that the activity/activities relate to the respective question being asked.
 Additionally, please note the Program of Study that the activity is associated with.
 The Program of Study can be approved or submitted, pending approval.
-If the activity is not in relation to a specific Program of Study, then disregard.

-Contributing to objectives and goals.
-These questions are intended to assist you in using a long-term planning lens and developing meaningful activities with measurable outcomes.

-- How will this activity ensure the attainment of each objective: In what way will this activity help you reach the annual objective? - How will this activity contribute to the college's long term CTE goals: In what way will this activity help you reach the long-term goals that were outlined during the first year of the four-year application? - How do you plan to determine the effectiveness of this activity?
-What number, percentage, or other outcome will you hold yourself to in order to know if this activity was effective? - Estimated Perkins Resources: Provide the estimated amount of Perkins resources that will be expended on the respective activity/activities.
+If the activity is not in relation to a specific Program of Study, then disregard. - Contributing to objectives and goals: These questions are intended to assist you in using a long-term planning lens and developing meaningful activities with measurable outcomes. - How will this activity help you reach this fiscal year's annual objective and how will it contribute to the identified long-term goal? - Consider: Does the activity align with and help to reach the long-term goals and objectives that were outlined during the first year of the four-year application? - How do you plan to determine the effectiveness of this activity? - Consider: What number, percentage, or other outcome will you hold yourself to in order to know if this activity was effective? - Estimated Perkins Resources: Provide the estimated amount of Perkins resources that will be expended on the respective activity/activities.

-Performance Improvement Plan: If this activity is included in your PIP, please check which indicator it falls within.

-SECTION 4: PROGRAMS OF STUDY
+VII.
+PROGRAMS OF STUDY